vippsas/vipps-login-api/api-guide/overview.md

 ## Flows

+A sales unit can use the Login API for many flows.
+It is recommended to use the same sales unit for all use cases to ensure that you get the same user id (`sub`) on the user across different scenarios.

-### Vipps Login in browser
+### Login in browser

-The generic steps in the Vipps Login in browser flow are shown in our [How it works guide](../how-it-works/README.md).
-This also explains how the login in browser flow adapts to different preconditions in regard to whether the user has chosen to be remembered in the browser they are currently using and whether the user has already consented to share information with the specific merchant (sales unit).
+The generic steps in the _Login in browser_ flow are shown in our [How it works guide](../how-it-works/README.md).
+This also explains how the _login in browser_ flow adapts to different preconditions.

+For example, conditions may include whether the user has chosen to be remembered in the browser they are currently using and whether they have already consented to share information with the specific merchant (sales unit).

 Below is a more detailed description on alternative flows and the choices that can be done to impact these flows when implementing Vipps Login.

 #### Remembered flow